 The Northampton Education Foundation awards grants twice a year to encourage the development of creative and innovative teaching and learning initiatives for the Northampton Public Schools consistent with the district’s goals.
 Through the grant program, we support the preparation of new instructional materials, methods, and innovative teaching programs that are introduced into a classroom.
 We also fund extracurricular initiatives that are intended to enhance student learning.
 Since the grant program was initiated in 1991, dozens of projects have received funding.
 These projects have been proposed by teachers and administrators, often in collaboration with parents, community members, and local organizations.
 For summaries of projects undertaken since June, 2000, see NEF-Funded Projects.

-Small Grant Application Forms: Applications for the Spring 2017 grant cycle are available now.
-Click here to access an online-fillable application form.
+Small Grant Application Forms: An online-fillable application form is available on our website.
 Be sure to read the funding guidelines before filling out the application.

 Who May Apply: We invite grant applications from teachers and administrators in the Northampton public school system, including Smith Vocational School.
 If sponsored by a teacher or administrator, projects may be initiated by parents, community members, students and/or local organizations and undertaken in collaboration with a teacher or administrator.

 Funding and Grant Cycle: The Foundation awards grants of up to $3,000.
 You may reapply for grants in following years, up to three years and be eligible each year for full funding.
-Grants submitted jointly and involving a collaboration by two or more schools (e.g. a project involving JFK Middle School and Leeds Elementary School) will be eligible for up to $5000/year.
+Grants submitted jointly and involving a collaboration by two or more schools (e.g. a project involving teachers or students at JFK Middle School and Leeds Elementary School working together to create or implement a project) will be eligible for up to $5000/year.
 Please note: a program being offered at more than one school but not involving a collaboration between or among the schools would not qualify for the larger grant.

 There are two grant cycles per year.
-The deadline for the spring grant cycle is April 19 for spring 2017 – for projects to be completed between July 1 and June 30 of the following school year.
+The deadline for the spring grant cycle is mid-April – for projects to be completed between July 1 and June 30 of the following school year.
 The deadline for the fall grant cycle is mid-October for projects to be completed between December 1 and June 30 of the following calendar year.
 Requests for grant disbursement for both of these grant periods must be submitted by August 15.
 Final reports for all grants must also be submitted by August 15.

 2nd and 3rd Year Repeat Grants: In the event that a grant project is successful, a new grant application can be submitted to conduct the same project in a subsequent year.
 Up to three grants may be awarded for the same project, with full funding available each year.